Class: Sketchup::Material

 The file path for the thumbnail.

-• resolution (Integer)
+• max_size (Integer)

 Returns:

-true if successful, false if unsuccessful.
+true if successful, false if unsuccessful. nil if arguments are invalid.

 Version: